Modern Slavery Statement

 - Review and update the Policy annually;

-- Review and update, with Anti-Slavery provisions, it’s standard purchase terms and conditions and bespoke agreements;
+- Review and update its standard terms and conditions and bespoke agreements, as necessary;

 - Roll out refresher Anti-Slavery e-training to all appropriate employees, and